Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 ### Writing users1.bash

+You are going write a bash script to define an array of usernames, and print the usernames one at a time.

 1. In GitHub Codespaces, open the template for the Bash shell script called **users1.bash**
 2. Edit _users1.bash_ file to contain the following: